-The study found that the Canaanite/Phoenician ancestry was widespread in the region and shared among urban population inhabiting the coast as well as inland populations.
+The study found that the Canaanite/Phoenician ancestry was widespread in the region and shared among urban populations inhabiting the coast as well as inland populations.

-The Canaanite ancestry was found to be a mix local populations (who lived in the Levant for at least the past 10,000 years) and eastern migrants who arrived in the Levant around 5,000 years ago possibly from Mesopotamia when an aridification event happened (the region became dry and the agriculture plains were abandoned).
+The Canaanite ancestry was found to be a mix of local populations, who lived in the Levant for at least the past 10,000 years, and eastern migrants who arrived in the Levant around 5,000 years ago, possibly from Mesopotamia when an aridification event happened.
+The region became dry and the agricultural plains were abandoned.